A right minded leader makes inspirational choices

 The world is crying out for change.
 The way we work and interact with each other will have to change if we are to move forward in a less destructive, careless way.
 No longer can the old values of self-interest, personal competitiveness, and results at all cost be sustainable.
 Values, collaboration, responsibility and a recognition that we are all in this together must prevail.
 These are the characteristics of a right minded leader.

-This means that we have to be more conscious of the choices we are making.
+We have to be more conscious of the choices we are making.
 Our choices stem from two paradigms.
 One is the mind of the ego.
-When we are making choices from an ego paradigm the characteristics of our choices are cloaked in fear, scarcity, specialness, entitlement and a victim mentality for example.
+When we are making choices from an ego paradigm the characteristics of our choices are cloaked in fear, scarcity, specialness, entitlement and a victim mentality.
 The other is the mind of our higher self.
 When we are making choices with this paradigm, they are characteristically, loving, win/win, from a position of strength, equality, happiness, and joy based.
-We all use these two minds sometimes, although we are often not aware of it
+We all use these two minds sometimes, although we are often not aware of it.

 The higher mind is, in fact, our right or true mind.
 When the right minded leader makes choices, it always results in peace, love, and happiness.
 It recognises that we are all connected and that our true nature is loving and inclusive.

-If we are not using our right mind, it is usually because we are afraid, don’t like ourselves very much or feeling guilty about something, even though we may not be consciously aware of it In many cultures, especially in a work environment, leading and making choices from our right mind can seem fluffy and unrealistic, but actually it is tough and shows strength of real character.
+If we are not using our right mind, it is usually because we are afraid.
+We don’t like ourselves very much or feeling guilty about something.
+Though we may not be consciously aware of it In many cultures, especially in a work environment, leading and making choices from our right mind can seem fluffy and unrealistic.
+The reality is, it is tough and shows strength of real character.
 It is indeed the road less travelled.

 So in the new world, true leadership will come from those who are able to access the right mind.
 This can be a tall order for some people, but a necessary step.
 Some of the attributes of someone who uses right minded thinking more consistently than others are: